open-mmlab/mmsegmentation/docs/en/dataset_prepare.md

 - Speed bumper --> RD normal street (randomly parsing 50% of dataset results in only one sample containing the 'speed_bumper' semantic)

+In our default setting, it will generate 30,699 images for training, 3,426 images for validation and 7,332 images for testing.

 ### LoveDA

 The data could be downloaded from Google Drive [here](https://drive.google.com/drive/folders/1ibYV0qwn4yuuh068Rnc-w4tPi0U0c-ti?usp=sharing).